-3.2.3 Rapid Response Program
+3.3.1 Rapid Response Program

 Small LANL project support.
-Open to All LANL staff and Postdocs to propose as PIs, and can involve Graduate, PostBaccs and PostMasters students.
-All dates below are tentative.
+Open to All LANL staff and Postdocs to propose as PIs, and can involve Graduate, PostBaccs, and PostMasters students.
+Timing and dates below are tentative.
 See the latest R&D Central announcement for the most up to date information.

-Rapid Response Institutional Program Development Call (RR-IPD) Rapid Response Research & Development (RR-R&D)
+Rapid Response Research & Development (RR-R&D)

-Frequency of call: twice per year, at the end of the FY for a Q1 start and in mid-February for a O3 start.
+Frequency of call: once or twice per year, at the end of the FY for a Q1 start and in February/March for a Q3 start.
+FY23 Submissions: Round one - September, 2022 for October, 2022 Start

-FY22 Submissions:

-Round one - September 3, 2021 for October 4, 2021 Start Round two - March 18, 2022 for April 4, 2022 Start
+Round two - March, 2023 for April, 2023 Start Round two supporting summer students - March, 2023 for April, 2023 Start